 People choose to go plant-based for the supposed health benefits.
 Going plant-based is claimed to be good for everything from increasing your energy levels, your strength and your mood., ridding the body of inflammation, boosting the immune system, warding off cancer, diabetes, and heart diseases.
 With their low-fat, healthy carbohydrate, high-fiber content, plant-based diets definitely boost the body's metabolism.
 Below we will go into detail about each of these health claims- which have been backed by significant research and which are still up for debate.

 There is no doubt that a plant-based diet is good for you.
-But let’s find out why, shall we?
+But let’s find out why shall we?

-Researchers from Havard conducted a study that tracked the health and lifestyle habits of over 100,000 people over the course of 14 years.
+Researchers from Havard conducted a study that tracked the health and lifestyle habits of over 100,000 people for 14 years.
 Their findings revealed that there was a direct correlation between a higher fruit and vegetable intake, and a lower chance of developing cardiovascular disease.
 Evidence from another, similar study, indicated that the more plant-based foods an individual consumed, the lower their risk of coronary artery disease and stroke.
 Specifically, eight or more servings of fruits and veggies per day led to a 30% decrease in the likelihood of suffering a heart attack or stroke, compared to those who ate less than 1 ½ daily servings.
 (2).

 Numerous studies have shown strong correlations between higher fruit and vegetable intake and a reduction in cognitive decline.
 A review of nine different studies that included more than 31,000 people discovered that consuming more fruits and vegetables led to a 20% less risk of developing dementia or other cognitive impairments (6).
-Further research has suggested that a diet rich in fruits and veggies can slow the progression of, prevent, or even reverse the effects of Alxheimer’s disease in older adults.
+Further research has suggested that a diet rich in fruits and veggies can slow the progression of, prevent, or even reverse the effects of Alzheimer's disease in older adults.
 It is thought that these brain health benefits stem from a higher antioxidant intake associated with a plant-based diet.

 Sorry to get down and dirty with you here, but it’s important to note that a plant-based diet that is loaded up with fruits and vegetables is also chock full of fiber.
 And fiber is the compound that keeps you “regular” because it aids in both digestion as well as preventing constipation.
 Bonus: It also has the potential to lower cholesterol and blood sugar levels.

 Listen up, ladies (and gents too)!
 A plant-based diet can work wonders for the look and feel of your skin.
-Consuming mostly plants mean you’re taking in more vitamins, more nutrients, more antioxidants, and more water than the average Joe (or Jane).
+Consuming mostly plants means you’re taking in more vitamins, more nutrients, more antioxidants, and more water than the average Joe (or Jane).

 If you are looking to prevent or reverse the signs of aging on your skin, loading up on fruits and vegetables is the way to do it.
 The antioxidants found in a variety of fruits and vegetables work to protect and defend against free radicals.
 Those damaging little guys are found in our environment, pollution, and UV rays that lead to the appearance of fine lines and wrinkles and the breakdown of collagen in our skin.
 Fruits and vegetables high in Vitamin C, for instance, which is essential for the production of collagen, help to fight against these free radicals and actually reverse the signs of aging.